Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/electronics/README.md

 - flip switch, ideally for a 12 mm hole

 # Other annotations
-Leaded soldering tin was used.
+- Leaded soldering tin was used.
+- Avoid front USB busses.